-You will write a short report on four reading assignments, totaling five reports.
+You will write a short report on reading assignments.
 Each report should include two-three paragraphs of summary and two questions you developed during your reading.
 The article report will be graded on a 1-10 scale.
 Late reports will not be accepted under any circumstances, but you are allowed to drop one report.